suixinsuo/olympus-protocol/docs/GettingStarted.md

 > Revert:

 Before metamask opens, an error that the transaction will revert will appear.
-90% of the cases this is a correct estimation, but 10% of the time the transaction may still succeed.
-That will be a more special issue.
+In 90% of cases, this is a correct estimation, but in 10% of cases the transaction may still succeed.
+That will be a special issue.

-If you need to debug a reverting transaction try to: - Reproduce the issue in unit test cases first. - Check the view values (make all attributes of contract public), manually make the calculation step by step on a paper to find out what the issue is. - Copy the function which is reverting and make copies of it (func2, func3, func4) connecting a line in each version.
-So you can figure out which line of code is reverting and why.
+If you need to debug a reverting transaction try to: - Reproduce the issue in unit test cases first. - Check the view values (make all attributes of the contract public), manually walk through the calculation step by step on paper to find out what the issue is. - Copy the function which is reverting and make copies of it (func2, func3, func4) connecting a line in each version, so that you can figure out which line of code is reverting and why.

-Testing revert on remix can get tiresome if you have many steps before the issue happen, try to create shortcuts and simplify your code to make remix testing easier.
+Testing revert on remix can get tiresome if you have many steps before the issue occurs, so try to create shortcuts and simplify your code to make remix testing easier.

 For more information on Remix, check the [Complete Manual](https://remix.readthedocs.io/en/latest/).

 After this tutorial
 -------------------

--   You can find all the files of this tutorial as part of the repository, with the name of OlympusTutorialFund.
+-   You can find all of the files of this tutorial as part of the repository, with the name of OlympusTutorialFund.

 -   You can continue reading the ABI documentation.